OpenMath/OpenMath.github.io/society/business-meetings.md

 * [2010](../public/minutes/OM2010.pdf)
 * [2009](../public/minutes/OM2009.pdf)

-Thanks to James Davenport our perpetual minute-taker.
+Thanks to James Davenport our perpetual minute-taker and other volunteers when he is not around.